-Roper has a high-quality business model.
-High single-digit earnings growth is not an unreasonable assumption moving forward.
+Roper has a high-quality business model and high single-digit earnings-per-share growth is not an unreasonable assumption moving forward.
 The stock is also a Dividend Aristocrat, and 10%+ annual dividend increases are also possible, thanks to the company’s high earnings growth rate.